San Francisco security guard will not be charged in fatal shooting of suspected Walgreens shoplifter | News Channel 3-12

 As part of the backlash, the progressive prosecutor Chesa Boudin was recalled by a 55% vote last year.
 Jenkins was appointed to replace him and pledged to “restore accountability and consequences to our criminal justice system,” saying this was a moment to “take back our streets.”

+The district attorney’s report notes that self-defense applies when a person has a reasonable belief they are in imminent danger of being killed or suffering great bodily harm.

+“There is no evidence to contradict that Anthony’s fear was honest,” the report states.

-John Burris, an attorney representing Brown’s family, said he will move forward with filing a lawsuit in the case soon.
+However, Burris, the attorney representing Brown’s family, said he will move forward with filing a lawsuit in the case soon.

 “I’ve seen the tape and looked it over pretty closely and I believe this shooting death was unjustified,” he told CNN.